fmilana/SocialTradingChatbot/rasachat/data/nlu.md

 - should i stop following someone?

 ## intent:should_i_follow
+- should i follow
 - should i follow [Aricka Lewis](name)?
 - should I follow [Ralph Axelsen](name)
+- should i start following
 - should i start following [William Shore](name)?
 - should I start following [Andrzej Kraviec](name)
 - should I keep following [Masami Nishimura](name)?
 - should i keep following [Alois](name)
+- would you follow
 - would you follow [Florianne Paget](name)?
 - do you think I should follow [Paulinho Simoes](name)
 - do you think I should keep following [Kanya Bunnag](name)?